 The royal Château de Blois gives a wonderful overview of the history of the Loire valley, with four facades built in the styles of four different periods.
 It is the only château to be proud to have hosted no fewer than ten queens and seven kings of France.

+The Château de Langeais was rebuilt in the 15th century by King Louis XI.
+It is one of the oldest Loire châteaux.
+Its architecture shows a transition between two styles.
+From the town, you can see the drawbridge, towers and machicolations of a medieval castle with the defensive requirements of the time.
+From the park, the château is in Renaissance style, with openings onto the outside and symmetrical lines.
 Each room in the Château de Langeais contains sculpted furnishings, rich wall coverings and tapestries, as well as pieces of art recalling the lives of feudal lords.
 They are particularly in evidence in the bedrooms and wedding hall.
 In the hall the secret wedding between Charles VIII and Anne of Brittany is recreated.
 This crucial event brought about the unification of the Duchy of Brittany with the kingdom of France.